colomboluke/bracket-maker/src/Brainstorm.md

 - prettier alerts
 - additional animation for winner
 - When hovering over a matchup, have the colors change depending on if its playable/placeholder/future match
+- Button that generates a random category, maybe with some examples

 Things to get people's thoughts on: